cables-gl/cables_docs/md/5_writing_ops/dev_creating_ports/dev_ports_boolean/dev_ports_boolean.md

 // Create a input port of the type Boolean const inBoolean = op.inBool("Boolean in");

-//Create a output port of the type value const outBoolean = op.outBoolNum("Boolean out");
 // Create a output port of the type value const outBoolean = op.outBool("Boolean out");